john-cd/rust_howto/bk/src/categories/rust-patterns/index.md

 | Template Method | Defining the skeleton of an algorithm and letting subclasses define specific steps. | Often implemented directly using traits | Traits are helpful for defining the template. |
 | Visitor | Adding new operations to objects without changing their classes. | Often implemented directly using traits | Traits are usually used for visitor implementations. |

+---

+## `typenum`

+Typenum is a Rust library for type-level numbers evaluated at compile time.
+It currently supports bits, unsigned integers, and signed integers.
+It also provides a type-level array of type-level numbers, but its implementation is incomplete.

 </div>